Selius Marselis

-Selius Marselis (15 December 1600 – 20 March 1663) was a Dutch born, Norwegian tradesman.
+Selius Marselis (15 December 1600 – 20 March 1663) was a Dutch-born Norwegian tradesman.
 He was also a major land owner whose possessions included ownership of Frogner Manor.

 Marselis was born in Rotterdam, the son of merchant Gabriel Marselis Sr. (c.
 1575–1643).
 He was the brother of Gabriel Marselis and Leonhard Marselis.
 Along with his brothers he brought his father's trading company in 1631 and traded in grain, weapons, copper and lumber.
 He settled in Christiania (now Oslo) in 1644 after he was granted a number of special privileges.
-He had contracts for delivering several ships to the Danish-Norwegian fleet.
-He and his brother Gabriel gave the king considerable loan and received as consideration interests in several mining operations.
+He had contracts for delivering several ships to the Danish–Norwegian fleet.
+He and his brother Gabriel gave the king a considerable loan and received as consideration interests in several mining operations.